kravietz/passphrase.today/README.md

     wood alcohol on the table

-It looks funny, but it's really only composed from **two** tokens as the dictionary also contains short phrases (`wood alcohol` and `on the table` in this case).
-Applying the entropy estimation algorithms will give the following results>
+Apart from sounding rather scary (methanol is [highly poisonous](https://en.wikipedia.org/wiki/Methanol#Toxicity)) it also looks like a natural sentence.
+It's because it's really only composed of **two** tokens &mdash; the dictionary contains not only single words, but also short phrases (`wood alcohol` and `on the table` in this case).
+Now, applying the entropy estimation algorithms gives the following results:

 <table>
 <tr><th>Method <th>Entropy <th>Notes